trinixgz/vagrant-template/README.md

 	```
 - **package_manager**
 	The supported package managers are `yum`, `apt` and `apk`.
-	When you choose a package, all packages will be updated
+	When you choose a package manager, all packages will be updated
 	```yaml
 	package_manager: yum
 	```